 The results of Diamond have been included in our Mechanical Products segment from the date of acquisition.
-See Note 4 for impairment of Diamond goodwill as of December 31 2008.
-The pro forma consolidated results of operations inclusive of the acquisition of Diamond are not material.
+See Note 4 for discussion of the impairment of Diamond goodwill and intangible assets as of December 31, 2008.
+The effects on the pro forma consolidated results of operations inclusive of the acquisition of Diamond are not material.